Japan’s student protest movement around 1970 made American anti-war demonstrations look like picnics in the park.

 - Sekigun-ha, or the Red Army Faction (red helmets emblazoned with 赤軍派 [“Red Army Faction”]).
-Originating in western Japan it started bombing police stations and robbing banks and carried out Japan’s first airplane hijacking.
+Originating in western Japan it started bombing police stations and robbing banks.
+It perpetrated Japan’s first airplane hijacking.
 Their mission?
 To “Escalate the Present Struggle into Armed Revolution”.
 They claimed to be soldiers in a war to the death.

-The doctrinal conflicts among rival factions – uchigeba – didn’t merely manifest in shouting matches and erasing each others’ graffiti.
+The implacable doctrinal conflicts among rival factions – uchigeba – didn’t merely manifest in shouting matches and erasing each others’ graffiti.
 Like the Germanic tribes engulfing the Late Roman Empire, the various on-campus factions would just as soon fight each other as fight their common enemy.
-Convinced of both their own ideological purity and the other factions’ criminal betrayal of revolutionary ideals, each faction felt duty bound to obliterate the others.
+Convinced of their own ideological purity and every other faction’s criminal betrayal of revolutionary ideals, each faction felt obliged to destroy the others.

-Demonstrators wore wet towels over their noses for protection against teargas.
+Demonstrators wore towels soaked in water or lemon juice over their noses for protection against teargas.
 They wielded sticks called gebabô.
 That name combined gebaruto, the Japanese pronunciation of the German noun Gewalt (“force”) and bô (stick).
 Some gebabô had iron tips or nails.

-At street demonstrations they linked arms, forming long lines several protesters abreast.
+At street demonstrations they linked arms (making individual arrests more difficult), forming lines several protesters abreast.
 Chanting slogans, they zig-zagged towards the police lines.

 Each “snake line” followed its line master, a guy at the front.
 Like a traffic cop he blew a whistle to direct the line.
 He set the rhythm.
-He watched out for TV cameras and newspaper photographers, directing the line for optimum media exposure.
+He watched out for photographers and TV cameras, directing the line for optimum media exposure.

 The hypnotic chanting and rhythmic movements mesmerized the protesters.
 As if to break the spell, the line master sounded a signal and the protesters immediately formed a phalanx.
-Everyone raised their gebabô and charged full-speed at the riot cops.
+Everyone raised their gebabô and charged at the riot cops.
 The police reaction varied.
-Occasionally they’d suddenly open their ranks and let the students through.
-The cops would then close ranks, sandwiching the protesters before letting them have it with their truncheons.
+Sometimes they’d suddenly open their ranks and let the students through.
+The cops would then close ranks, sandwiching the students before letting them have it with their truncheons.

-The police preferred meeting massed charges with water cannons, but the narrow streets of typical Japanese cities sometimes prevented that.
-Their water cannons sprayed dyed water so the “rads” at the forefront of the charges became clearly identifiable and arrestable.
+The police preferred meeting massed charges with water cannons (sometimes spiked with eye irritants), but the narrow streets of typical Japanese cities sometimes prevented that.
+Some water cannons sprayed dyed water so the “rads” at the forefront of the charges became clearly identifiable and arrestable.

-Political protest was testosterone driven.
-Even the most ardent female radicals were stuck with support roles away from the main action.
-When there were no protests, “the girls” brewed the tea, solicited donations at subway exits, rolled bandages, emptied the ashtrays, made posters, distributed pamphlets, emptied more ashtrays……
+Testosterone drove these protests.
+Even the most ardent female radicals were limited to support roles away from the main action.
+During lulls in the protests, “the girls” brewed the tea, solicited donations at subway exits, rolled bandages, emptied the ashtrays, made posters, distributed pamphlets, emptied more ashtrays……

-Older, more experienced protesters usually got molotov-cocktail or rock-throwing duties.
-Once the police had absorbed some gebabô charges the radicals’ rear-guard maintained a furious barrage of missiles.
-Having dealt with massed charges and hand-to-hand fighting, the cops now faced fire and rocks.
+Older, more experienced protesters usually got molotov-cocktail or rock-throwing assignments.
+As the police absorbed gebabô charges the radicals’ rear-guard maintained a furious barrage of missiles.
+While dealing with massed charges and hand-to-hand fighting, the cops faced more fire and rocks (with some protesters hit by friendly fire).
 Teargas was the normal response if water cannons weren’t available.
 On good days they could combine both.

-Demonstrations occasionally targeted individuals.
+Demonstrations occasionally targeted people.
 President Eisenhower’s Press Secretary’s visit in 1960 met such violent protests that he feared for his life.
-A military helicopter whisked him to safety.
-However, some “attacks” were laughable.
+An American helicopter whisked him to safety.
+Some “attacks” were laughable.
 In Tokyo in 1969 a student radical penetrated the police cordon and tried to stab U.S. Secretary of State William Rogers with a sharp pencil.
 Rogers was unharmed.
 The attacker targeted the wrong guy.

 The riot police were Japanese law-enforcement’s elite, numbering 29,000 by 1969.
 Applicants passed rigorous psychological and physical tests before training intensively for urban warfare.
 Most were officially limited to only a few years as riot cops before reassignments to safer duties.
 This was to prevent burnout from the stress, the injuries and all the adrenaline.

 It was an exciting, prestigious and well-paid part of their career, despite the constant criticism.
 The police always over-react, one media outlet or politician would declare.
 No, they’re far too lenient insisted another.
 The students are merely exercising their democratic rights, you fascist thugs, cried the Left.
-Smash more heads and make more arrests! demanded the Right.
+Crack more skulls and make more arrests! demanded the Right.